 - Administer the examination and continuing professional development framework

-Specifically, these are the key elements of the CEA’s regulatory framework.
-The CEA…
+Specifically, these are the key elements of the agency’s regulatory framework.

 1. Oversees the Licensing for Estate Agents

-The CEA ensures Appointed Key Executive Officer (KEO) and business entities are properly registered, experienced, qualified and have a good track record.
+The Council of Estate Agencies ensures that Appointed Key Executive Officer (KEO) and business entities on the CEA public register are experienced, qualified and have a good track record.